p0l1t1c1an/p0l1t1c1an/README.md

 # Howdy!

-My name is Jacob Boicken.
-I'm a cybersecurity engineer studying at Iowa State.
+I'm Jacob Boicken, a Cybersecurity Engineer Studying at Iowa State.

-And just like every computer nerd, I have no personality outside of it!
+And I definitely don't use my homelab as a space heater in the winter.

 ---

 ### About Me
-- **Currently**: I'm a security intern at an insurance company in Des Moines and working on my server and reading books on weekend.
+- **Currently**: I'm a security intern by day and homelab enthusiast by night.

-- **Coding**: I love to program in my free time but you can't make me do development.
-Mostly, what I end up doing is Rust, C, or Python, but also Java for school.
+- **Coding**: I love to program on my own time in Rust, C, or Python.
+But I don't want to live development hell ever!

-- **OS**: On the daily, I use BSD family OSes, but I have also been enjoying NoSystemd Linux distros and Illumos/Solaris.
+- **OS**: On the daily, I use BSD family OSes, but I have also been enjoying NoSystemd Linux distros and Illumos.

 - **Music**: I am a variety pack of music.
 Name a genre and I listen to.
-From classic rock and country to dubstep and electric swing to R&B and rap.
+From classic rock to dubstep to R&B.

 ---

 ### Projects I am Working On
-- **HomeServer**: Setting up my own SmastOS server as a virtualization center and file server that will be documented along the way.
+- **HomeServer**: Setting up my own SmastOS server as a VM/container center that will be documented along the way.

 - **C-utils**: Writing OOB in C!
-Trying to build stable data structures in C so I don't have to keep reinventing the wheel in every C project.
+So I don't have to keep reinventing the wheel in every C project.

 - **WebServer**: Porting my github.io website to a Rust web server that I will be building when I get around to it.